 In rare instances, endometriosis implants and adhesions can incorporate a variety of other locations, which include:

-Cervix (excluding endometrial layer)
+- cervix (excluding endometrial layer)

 How can endometriosis lead to retroperitoneal fibrosis?

-When this occurs, the adhesions can continue to spread and are often associated with involvement of the ureter and deep nerves.
-This will cause such symptoms as neuropathy (pain due to nerve damage), particularly to the legs and below the lower abdomen.
+When this occurs, the adhesions can continue to spread and are often associated with the involvement of the ureter and deep nerves.
+This will cause symptoms such as neuropathy (pain due to nerve damage), particularly in the legs and below the lower abdomen.
 In these cases, it is important that these adhesions are meticulously removed through “cold” excision surgery, using minimal to no electrical energy.
-In this way, the pelvic and abdominal cavity is repaired/restored and reconstructed back to normalcy.
+In this way, the pelvic and abdominal cavity is repaired/restored and reconstructed.

-Pelvic adhesions due to endometriosis can be a very grueling condition to endure, and even more so one to treat.
-For these reasons, we have worked tirelessly to improve upon our techniques in order to ensure that our patients receive the conservative and definitive surgery that they both need and deserve.
+Pelvic adhesions due to endometriosis can be a very grueling condition to endure, and even more so to treat.
+We have worked tirelessly to improve upon our techniques to ensure that our patients receive the conservative and definitive surgery that they both need and deserve.

 Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.